michellesyoon/programming-languages-1/blog.md

 #### Other Topics

--  see also the Discussion Topics in the [README](README.md) ... and let me know if you have your own ideas ... the blog is a space where you can be creative ...
+See also the Discussion Topics in the [README](README.md) ... and let me know if you have your own ideas ... the blog is a space where you can be creative ...